kakwa/py-ascii-graph/README.rst

 py-ascii-graph is a simple python library to build ascii histograms.
-Just give it a label and a list of tuples (description, value) and it will automaticaly creates a nice histogram, whith all the stuff aligned and fitting in a fixed width line (if possible).
+Just give it a label and a list of tuples (description, value) and it will automaticaly creates a nice histogram, with all the stuff aligned and fitting in a fixed width line (if possible).

 py-asciigraph although comes with a command line utility.